cctony1/BookDigitalization/README.md

 Goals:

     Build a model that exhibits a high f1-score for binary classification of images.
-    Adapt the model for binary classification of videos containing the actions of either 'page flipping' or 'page not flipping'.
+    Adapt the model for videos containing the actions of 'page flipping' or 'page not flipping'.

 I achieved a macro average of f1 = 98% for image classification, and 90% for video classification.